JavaScript Modules and how to effectively work with Export Import

 import name from './whoami.js';

-You can find the source code used in this section of the post from this branch .
+You can find the source code used in this post section from this branch.

 Combine exports

-Now we can combine the exports from both the modules into one module and export from there.
-Let us name the new module called,
+• Now, we can combine the exports from both the modules into one module and export from there.
+Let us name the new module called combine.js.

 It is important to note the syntax here.
-It is almost like import but we are actually re-exporting them.
-The advantage here is, we just need to import only one file to get access to all these functions.
+It is almost like import, but we are actually re-exporting them.
+The advantage here is that we need to import only one file to access all these functions.
 Let us see, how are we going to do that,

-You can find the source code used in this section of the post from this branch .
+You can find the source code used in this post section from this branch.

 Wrapping Up